• Skip to primary navigation

 Tugboat pushing aircraft carrier

-These entrepreneurs think they will be able to redefine an existing marketplace despite well-known and entrenched competition.
+Despite well-known and entrenched competition, these entrepreneurs think they can redefine an existing marketplace.
 Many will not consider that the entrenched competition could pivot should the inventor’s idea become a threat.
-The competition often has deeper pockets, well-developed manufacturing, distribution, branding and customers that afford them a significant advantage.
+The competition often has deeper pockets, well-developed manufacturing, distribution, branding, and customers that afford them a significant advantage.
 Of course, these companies also offer an opportunity since any one of them might want to buy out or license that idea.

 Observation: Instead of planning to disrupt established competition, consider the various methods for protecting your idea and whether licensing will make sense.